What you need to know about reporting on the family court system

 Courts range from large and grand to a small office-type room with a few desks

-These answers are applicable to the pilot areas of Cardiff, Carlisle and Leeds ONLY (for the duration of the pilot)
+These answers are applicable to the pilot areas

-Courts in Cardiff, Carlisle and Leeds are trialling a new way of working that means journalists attending family court cases can report
+The pilot courts are trialling a new way of working that means journalists attending family court cases can report

 Reporters attending hearings under this scheme could be interested in understanding more about the family justice system, how it works and what each role involves.